denydr/complaints_analysis/README.md

 The dataset extraction is done via the jupyter notebook `notebooks/01_dataset_exploration.ipynb`.

 > **Data reproducibility note:**
-> Do not execute API data acquisition due to inconsistencies in data retrieval.
-The data utilized for the project is available upon cloning of the repository.
+> The API-based data acquisition step should not be re-executed, as repeated queries may return inconsistent sample counts over time.
+> To ensure reproducibility, the dataset used in this project is included in the repository.
-For detailed information see **Section (2) Dataset Sampling** in `notebooks/01_dataset_exploration.ipynb`.
+> For details, see **Section (2) Dataset Sampling** in `notebooks/01_dataset_exploration.ipynb`.

 ### Running Full Pipeline (Recommended)

-Run the complete pipeline using `main.py`, opting for one of the following pipeline variants:
+Run the complete pipeline using the `src.main` module, opting for one of the following pipeline variants:

 ```bash
 # Full pipeline with bilingual labels